srokicki/HybridDBT/README.md

 ### Running the DBT framework on existing RISC-V binaries

-If you want to execute the DBT framework on a given elf file (for example benchmarks/simple/dct/dct), run the following command:
+If you want to execute the DBT framework on a given elf file (binaries.riscv), run the following command:

-	$ ./build/bin/dbt benchmarks/simple/dct/dct
+	$ ./build/bin/dbt [-O 1|-v] binaries.riscv [-a "arguments"]

-Debug messages from the DBT framework are printed on the standard error while application print from the executed code are printed on the standard output.
+When running on verbose mode (-v flag), debug messages from the DBT framework are printed on the standard error while all application messages are printed on the standard output.
+Simulator will also have access to all standard system calls through the simulator.
+It can for example, read/write files in your file system.

+We also provided an instruction level simulator for the RISC-V. You can use it with the following command:

+	$ ./build/bin/simRISCV [-v] binaries.riscv [-a "arguments"]

+This simulator is built to be compatible with all binaries that the DBT framework may accept.
+Combined with the DBT framework we can make sure that the translation layer is correct by comparing the two simulations.

 ###<a name="riscv_compiler"></a> Generating Compatible RISC-V binaries